 Holiday school breaks are the perfect time to spend with family and friends while exploring Grand Rapids.
-If you want to get your family and guests out of the house and away from the television, there are loads of fun and educational activities and events going on in the Grand Rapids area all month long.
+If you want to get your family and guests out of the house, there are loads of fun and educational activities and events going on in the Grand Rapids area all month long.

 In no particular order, here are twelve smart ideas to take advantage of in Grand Rapids while the kids are home from school.

 Are you ready to see the world covered in snow?
 This bear doesn't seem to mind.